VetleGunnarsen/Python100DaysOfCoding/README.md

 # Day 9
 After a few days off coding due to work and football related issues im back at the grind.
 This day was interesting I learned some interesting and helpful tips.
 The first thing I took away from this is how to actually define a input as int or float.
 I thought I had to convert it afterward but that was wrong or just more time consuming.
 The second thing is a better way to define a range.
 In one of the earlier challenges I defined a lower and upper limit in preset variables.
 I now see that the way I did it in this challenge was WAY easier.

+# Day 10
+This was a though one for me, but I think I got it correctly.
+I found this days challenge a little dificlut but I thing I at the end.
+The way the material explained it was maybe a bit different, but I did it my way, which im happy with!
+On to day 11

+# Day 11